section-engineering-education/engineering-education/content/articles/implementing-binary-search-tree-using-python/index.md

 **Insertion** |*O(log n)* |*O(n)*
 **Removal** |*O(log n)* |*O(n)*

 #### Benefits of using binary search trees
-1. They allow fast lookup, addition, and deletion of items in a tree.
+- They allow fast lookup, addition, and deletion of items in a tree.
-2. It can be used to implement either dynamic sets of elements or lookup tables.
+- It can be used to implement either dynamic sets of elements or lookup tables.
-3. They allow the finding of an element by its key.
+- They allow one to find an element using its key.
-4. They keep the keys in sorted order and one can call the item by its index.
-5. They traverse the tree from its root to the leaf nodes hence making comparisons to keys stored in the nodes of the tree and deciding whether to continue searching in the right or the left subtrees.
-6. They use a logarithmic time complexity of k = log(n) where k is the lookup, insertion, and removal time and n is the number of items stored in the tree.
-This is better than the linear search time.
+- They use a logarithmic time complexity of `k = log(n)` where `k` is the lookup, insertion, and removal time and `n` is the number of items stored in the tree.
+This is better than linear search time.
-7. Reduces the time of the search, deletion, lookup by half.

 ### Conclusion
-In this article we have learned the following:
+In this article, we have learned the definition and types of binary search trees.

- - What is a binary search tree
- - Types of binary search trees
- - Creating a tree
- - Adding data in tree
- - Checking for empty nodes
- - Some of the benefits of using binary  search trees
+We have also discussed how to create a tree, as well as add and delete data.
+Finally, we looked at how to check for empty nodes.

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)